-Every 500 series instrument's back and sides are crafted using the elite tonewood, Tropical Mahogany.
-That's what makes the Taylor 500 Series noteworthy.
+Every instrument in the 500 series features a back and sides crafted using the elite tonewood Tropical Mahogany.
+That's just one of the things that makes the Taylor 500 Series noteworthy.

-The Taylor 500 Series comes in three contrasting tonewood tops and three various body styles.
-This will give you plenty of choices when choosing one of these Taylor Guitars.
+Available in three contrasting tonewood tops and three various body styles, this gives you plenty of choice when selecting your perfect Taylor Guitar.
 Whatever you choose to play, there's one to fit your music obsession.

 Tropical Mahogany tonewood boasts a prominent and thorough midrange.
-With rich sustain and detailed tones.
-Each Taylor 500 Series guitar features a Solid Tropical Mahogany back and sides.
-This gives the Taylor 500 series its distinctive flavour.
+With rich sustain and detailed tones, each Taylor 500 Series guitar features a Solid Tropical Mahogany back and sides that gives the Taylor 500 series its distinctive flavour.

-With its delicate sonic pitching, the 500 Series acoustics leans nearer the fingerpicking guitar player.
+With their delicate sonic pitching, these acoustics lean towards the fingerpicking guitar player.

 The Western Cedar delivers a wonderful midrange voice, great for the fingerstyle player with a delicate draw.
 You can see it here on the Taylor 514ce Acoustic Guitar.

 The Tropical Mahogany, which matches the back and sides, delivers a more focused midrange with natural compression.
-Both the Taylor 522ce and Taylor 522e feature a Solid Tropical Mahogany Top and Grand Concert Guitar shapes.
+The Taylor 522e features a Solid Tropical Mahogany Top and Grand Concert Guitar shape.

 The delicate richness of each tonewood sings through each guitar, whether you're playing at home, in the studio or on stage.